 This requirement was made on 05 November 2014 An Adult Support and Protection referral was made on 7 November 2014.
 Adult Support and Protection training takes place at induction.
 Staff to undertake training annually, to be discussed at staff meetings and supervision.
 The service's senior manager provided assurances about the management of an internal staffing issue.
-Met - Within Timescales 5 What the service has done to meet any recommendations we made at our last inspection Previous recommendations 1.
+5 What the service has done to meet any recommendations we made at our last inspection Previous recommendations 1.
 It is recommended that management review evening staffing arrangements and the provision of support for service users with dementia.
 This recommendation was made on 05 November 2014 The provider arranged for a direct payment funding arrangement and recruited staff to facilitate one-to-one support and social interaction in the evenings for a service user who has dementia.
 6 Complaints No complaints have been upheld, or partially upheld, since the last inspection.
 7 Enforcements We have taken no enforcement action against this care service since the last inspection.
-8 Additional Information There is no additional information.

-9 Inspection and grading history Date Туре Gradings 5 Nov 2014 Unannounced Care and support Environment Staffing Management and Leadership 4 - Good Not Assessed 4 - Good 4 - Good 7 Nov 2013 Announced (Short Notice) Care and support Environment Staffing Management and Leadership 3 - Adequate Not Assessed 4 - Good 4 - Good 8 Feb 2013 Unannounced Care and support Environment Staffing Management and Leadership 4 - Good Not Assessed 4 - Good Not Assessed ------------------------ --- -- To find out more This inspection report is published by the Care Inspectorate.
+8 Additional Information 9 Inspection and grading history Date Туре Gradings 5 Nov 2014 Unannounced Care and support Environment Staffing Management and Leadership 4 - Good 4 - Good 4 - Good 4 - Good 7 Nov 2013 Announced (Short Notice) Care and support Environment Staffing Management and Leadership 4 - Good 4 - Good 4 - Good 4 - Good To find out more This inspection report is published by the Care Inspectorate.
 You can download this report and others from our website.
 You can also read more about our work online.